 In 2012 PLATO became its own 501(c)(3) organization incorporated in Washington State.
 Its Founding Board of Directors comprised all eight members of PLATO’s original Advisory Board: Arik Ben-Avi, Steven Goldberg, Mitch Green, Roberta Israeloff, Jana Mohr Lone, Joseph Oyler, Wendy Turgeon, and Thomas Wartenberg.

-Over the next ten years, PLATO developed programs to support educators engaged in philosophy with young people: a biennial conference, webinars, a biennial teaching and learning seminar for teachers, grants supporting innovative philosophy initiatives, two journals, and a resource-rich open access website.
+Over the next ten years, PLATO developed programs to support educators engaged in philosophy with young people: a biennial conference, webinars, a biennial teaching and learning seminar for teachers, grants supporting innovative philosophy initiatives, a journal, and a resource-rich open access website.
 PLATO remained a volunteer-run organization, with minimal staff support.

-As PLATO grew, its leadership recognized the need for it to be based in a community, with a paid staff who could work on the ground – in schools and with teachers, as well as in the larger community – while expanding its national programs and maintaining its character as an independent organization.
+As PLATO grew, its leadership recognized the need for it to have a paid staff to work on the ground – in schools and with teachers, as well as in the larger community – and to expand its national programs while maintaining its character as an independent organization.

 In 2021, it became apparent that both PLATO and the Center for Philosophy for Children would benefit by merging into a single, independent nonprofit organization: their missions and goals were fundamentally aligned, many people were involved in both organizations, and both served the same constituents.
 The merger became official on January 1, 2022.